411MANIA | Updated WrestleMania 33 Card

 – Following last night’s edition of WWE Raw, here is the updated card for WrestleMania 33…

-* Raw Women’s Championship Match: Champion Bayley vs. Sasha Banks vs. Charlotte Flair
+* Raw Women’s Championship Match: Bayley vs. Sasha Banks vs. Charlotte Flair

-* Smackdown Women’s Championship Match: Champion Alexa Bliss vs. The Smackdown Women’s Roster
+* Smackdown Women’s Championship Match: Alexa Bliss vs. The Smackdown Women’s Roster

 * Undertaker vs. Roman Reigns

-* The Andre the Giant Memorial Battle Royal (Confirmed entrants are: Apollo Crews, Mojo Rawley, Big Show)
+* Andre the Giant Memorial Battle Royal: Apollo Crews, Mojo Rawley, Big Show, Curt Hawkins, More TBA